There is a strong need for knowledge sharing, innovation and expertise on business models, finance & funding and procurement.

 3-Level Capacity Building:

-- Level 1: A new Self Learning Initiative which will be relevant for small and mid-size cities.
-We will leverage on relevant case studies and tools from any other European and global initiatives, such as the H2020 funded SCC-1 and SCIS (where these are publicly available.)
+- Level 1: A new Self-Learning Initiative which will be relevant for small and mid-size cities.
+We will leverage on relevant case studies and tools from any other European and global initiatives, such as the H2020-SCC-1 funded Lighthouse projects and SCIS (where these are available to us.)

 - Level 2: On-Demand Training – delivered by the Action Cluster's current and future Initiative leads, and linked to external events

-- Level 3: Individual City Coaching via Initiative leads/supporters.
+- Level 3: Individual City-Coaching via Initiative leads/supporters.
 This is a level which still requires shaping, and on which we are still collecting feedback.
+This works hand-in-hand with the EIP-SCC Matchmaking.
 We would like to work with experts, already engaged with cities or who would like to start engaging - email us (addresses at the bottom of this page.)